-Students spend the month of January in the Imperial City of Fès, Morocco, studying French language and Moroccan culture.
-This is an immersion experience that includes home stays with local, French-speaking families, who live in the Fès Medina, the largest Medina in the Islamic world.
-The course focuses on Moroccan culture yesterday and today, emphasizing the multicultural aspects of Morocco and facilitating student interaction with the local population.
-Students read a full length Moroccan novel.
-Grammar review is integrated into the reading and discussion of texts pertaining to Morocco’s history and culture and to their relation to present-day Morocco.
+Students spend the month of January in the Imperial City of Fez, Morocco, studying French language and Moroccan culture.
+This is an immersion experience that includes homestays with local, French-speaking families in the medina of Fez, the largest medina in the Islamic world.
+The course focuses on Moroccan culture, emphasizing the multicultural aspects of Morocco and facilitating student interaction with the local population.

-Field trips to various sites in and around Fès may include: Volubilis (a site of Roman ruins), Moulay-Idress, Meknès, Casablanca, Rabat, and an excursion to southern Morocco and Marrakech.
+Field trips to various sites include: Volubilis (a site of Roman ruins), Moulay Idriss, Meknes, Casablanca, Rabat, and an excursion to southern Morocco and Marrakech.